gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >Good morning Mr Clarke,
 >
->My name is Hugh ██████, from the Department of Veterans’ Affairs.
+>My name is Hugh ██████, from the Department of Veterans' Affairs.
 >
->I’m contacting you today as part of the MyService team to inform you that your claim, submitted 10/04/2019, had been stalled as a result of a technical issue on our end.
+>I'm contacting you today as part of the MyService team to inform you that your claim, submitted 10/04/2019, had been stalled as a result of a technical issue on our end.
 This issue has since been identified and resolved, so your claim has moved on to being processed as a priority.
 >
 >We apologise for any inconvenience in the delay.
 >